pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - You can see we've got a list of `Datum`s and null flags (highlight).
   - Every other intro to Postgres talks about Datums, so I've kind of shied away from giving you lots of details here.
-  - But basically a Datum is a single value: maybe of a row attribute, or an evaluated expression, or whatever.
+  - But basically a Datum is a single value: maybe from a column, or an evaluated expression, or whatever.
+    - If you write your own C functions you get Datums in and send a Datum out.
-  - It doesn't matter what type the data is.
+    - It doesn't tell you what type of data it's holding.
-  - There are functions and macros to cover them to/from concrete types, e.g. `DatumGetInt64` or `Int64GetDatum`.
+  - Then there are functions and macros to convert them to/from concrete types, e.g. `DatumGetInt64` or `Int64GetDatum`.
     - If the type is something small enough to be pass-by-value, this should be just a cast.
     - Otherwise the `Datum` is a pointer and might be TOASTed, so `DatumGetFoo` will also de-toast it for you.
-    - If you have written any custom C functions, you've worked with `Datum`s before.
     - Lots of links in my references have more details.

-- These two arrays basically *are* the tuple, but the TupleTableSlot lets us easily pass around other important information *about* the tuple.
+- So these two arrays let us get at the data in the tuple, but there's lots more info here *about* the tuple.
   - For example the tuple descriptor (highlight), which tells us how many attributes there are and what their types are---or actually the whole `pg_attribute` record if possible.
+  - Or the memory context (highlight), etc.

 - Now there are four kinds of TupleTableSlot:
   - You see this `tts_ops` field (highlight).